 The Saranac Lake Winter Carnival Gala Parade will take place Saturday, February 9, starting at 1 pm.
 The parade starts at Broadway and Main Street and travels from Ampersand Avenue to Lapan Highway.
 The parade features many creative floats, quirky performers, community members and more.

 Parade performers will be judged in several classes covering businesses, civic or volunteer groups, youth groups, school groups, independent groups and animal units.
-Trophies will be awarded to the top two entries in each group that most conform to the “Adirondack Festival” theme, as well as the Louis Fobare Trophy for Best of Show. » Continue Reading.
+Trophies will be awarded to the top two entries in each group that most conform to the “Prehistoric Park” theme, as well as the Louis Fobare Trophy for Best of Show. » Continue Reading.